Vjmasuti/Studio/README.md

-# Studio
-this is for develeoping studio
+This repository is for python scripting.